New Students Guide

 For international students, visa status affects the employment opportunities available.
 Please check with our immigration advisors for specific details at email@example.com.

 If you have more questions regarding graduate education at Virginia Tech in the D.C. area, please email firstname.lastname@example.org.

 Graduate Student Assembly

-The NCR Gradate Student Assembly seeks to nurture graduate student community across departments by providing social events that foster inter-department, interdisciplinary conversation.
+The Greater Washington DC Area Gradate Student Assembly seeks to nurture graduate student community across departments by providing social events that foster inter-department, interdisciplinary conversation.
 The representatives liaise with the VT GSA in Blacksburg to improve scholarly development, and graduate community by creating and implementing goals based on the issues and concerns of graduate students on campus.